zencart/documentation/content/user/template/sideboxes.md

 The Information Sidebox, for example, is just a list of links.
 The Specials Sidebox, on the other hand, shows product images and information.

+Most sideboxes are designed to be displayed on the left or right side of the page, with the following exceptions:

+- filename contains `ezpages_bar`: treated as possible header/footer
+- filename ends in `_header.php`: treated as header (eg: `search_header.php`, `ezpages_bar_header.php`, `currencies_header.php`, etc)
+- filename ends in `_footer.php`: treated as footer (eg: `ezpages_bar_footer.php`)

+Content boxes designed to go in the center of the page are different - see [centerboxes](/user/template/centerboxes/) for details on those.

 <br>
 <div style="float: left;">
   <div style="float: left; margin-right: 10px;">